History of Toyota: Postwar growth

 After World War II, Japan experienced extreme economic difficulty.
 Commercial passenger car production started in 1947 with the model SA.
 The company was on the brink of bankruptcy by the end of 1949, but the company eventually obtained a loan from a consortium of banks which stipulated an independent sales operation and elimination of "excess manpower".

 In June 1950, the company produced only 300 trucks and was on the verge of going out of business.
 The management announced layoffs and wage reductions, and in response the union went on a strike that lasted two months.
 The strike was resolved by an agreement that included layoffs and pay reductions but also the resignation of the president at the time, Kiichiro Toyoda.
 Toyoda was succeeded by Taizo Ishida, who was the chief executive of the Toyoda Automatic Loom company.
 The first few months of the Korean War resulted in an order of over 5,000 vehicles from the US military, and the company was revived.
 Ishida was credited for his focus on investment in equipment.
 One example was the construction of the Motomachi Plant in 1959, which gave Toyota a decisive lead over Nissan during the 1960s.

 In 1950, a separate sales company, Toyota Motor Sales Co., was established (which lasted until July 1982).
 In April 1956, the Toyopet dealer chain was established.
 In 1957, the Crown became the first Japanese car to be exported to the United States and Toyota's American and Brazilian divisions, Toyota Motor Sales Inc. and Toyota do Brasil S.A., were also established.

+Exporting vehicles to the United States meant that for the first time, the company had to confront how its name sounded to native speakers of the English language; namely, "Toyota" has the English word "toy" in its first syllable.
+Toyota Motor Sales, USA's first sales administrator James F. McGraw bluntly told his new Japanese supervisors after joining the company in 1959: "'Toy' sounds like a toy and toys break".
+At the time, "yota" and "yoda" did not have any significant semantic meaning in English.
+That changed in 1980 when Lucasfilm released The Empire Strikes Back, in which there was a character called Yoda.
+The inevitable result was a 2001 practical joke in which a Florida woman expecting a Toyota as a prize from her employer got a "toy Yoda", resulting in academic commentary on word boundary confusion and the law of practical jokes.